 Keep dogs off of your property and prevent destructive behavior with the use of dog repellents.
 Pepper-based repellents are most effective at repelling dogs by irritating their senses and causing a discomfort - which dogs learn to associate with the protected area.
 Two types of applications are available:

 For more repelling tips, read How to Repel Dogs »Shop Repellents »

 Install an electronic repellent to frighten dogs away with startling bursts of water and condition them to stay out of any area.
 These motion-activated sprinklers can be used to protect a variety of areas such as:

 For more information, read Why Electronics »Shop Electronic Repellents »

 Physical exclusion is one of the most effective ways to keep dogs off your property.
 Although fencing can change a landscape dramatically, many homeowners find that fencing is a great solution for keeping dogs out.
 If installing a fence, keep the following tips in mind:

-If a dog causing damage to your property is identified as a pet belonging to your neighbor, it's important to have a conversation with the neighbor before attempting to take control on your own.
+- If a dog causing damage to your property is identified as a pet belonging to your neighbor, it's important to have a conversation with the neighbor before attempting to take control on your own.

-One dog's waste or urine will attract other dogs and cause them to do their business in the same location.
+- One dog's waste or urine will attract other dogs and cause them to do their business in the same location.
 It's important to always immediately clean up after your dog to avoid a larger problem.

-Get to know the trapping laws in your area before operating a live trap.
+- Get to know the trapping laws in your area before operating a live trap.

-Repair any holes in your fence with chicken wire to prevent dogs from squeezing through.
+- Repair any holes in your fence with chicken wire to prevent dogs from squeezing through.

 - In lieu of installing a fence as a physical barrier, plant thorny bushes around the perimeter of your yard to deter dogs from entering.

-Dogs vary in personality, and some dogs will respond more to certain stimuli than others.
+- Dogs vary in personality, and some dogs will respond more to certain stimuli than others.
 This is why it's very important to employ multiple control solutions for the most effective and longest-lasting defense.